Regulation on Markets in Crypto-assets (MiCA)

 Bastiaan Siemers

-Bastiaan Siemers is specialized in financial law and securities law.
-He has in-depth knowledge of virtually all aspects of financial supervision and the accompanying Netherlands and European rules and regulations.
+Bastiaan Siemers specialises in financial law in all its facets.
+He has in-depth knowledge of virtually all aspects of financial supervision and the associated Dutch and European regulatory framework.